-Give participants a copy of the Bank It Notes #1-GI-PT and either a pen or pencil.
+Give participants a copy of the Bank It Notes #1-GI-T and either a pen or pencil.
 Have them sit in clusters of about four people.
 If possible, have them sit at tables.
 Then welcome the whole group to the session.

 Say: Welcome to Bank It.
-Bank It delivers real-world financial topics and tools for parents and teens that make it easier to understand, talk about, and manage your money.
+Bank It delivers real-world financial topics and tools for teens and parents that make it easier to understand, talk about, and manage your money.
 Bank It was developed by Capital One and Search Institute.
 I'm glad each one of you is here.

-Today we will focus on giving and helping, and we plan on meeting three goals.
-One: By the end of this session, you will be able to describe why giving matters.
+Today we will focus on giving, caring, and helping, and we plan on meeting three goals.
+One: By the end of this session, you will be able to identify one example of why teenagers help others.
 Two: You will be able to explain what a charitable organization is.
-Three: You will be able to name an example of a charitable organization.
+Three: You will be able to describe why giving matters.

 Feel free to use your Bank It Notes to write what you learn as we go along.
 At the end of the session, we will take time to complete a short evaluation.
-(If this session is not the first session you're presenting to this group, consider briefly discussing the optional challenge you may have given participants at the end of your previous session.
+(If this session is not the first session you're presenting to this group, consider briefly discussing the optional challenge that you may have given participants at the end of your previous session.

-Be aware that some individuals contend that some people shouldn't give money.1 Individuals with low incomes.2 Teenagers.3 People with a lot of expenses.
-Individuals who think that certain groups shouldn't give money believe that these people need to focus more on saving and spending money to meet their needs.4
+Be aware that some individuals contend that some people shouldn't give money.
+Individuals with low incomes.
+Teenagers.
+People with a lot of expenses.
+Individuals who think that certain groups shouldn't give money believe that these people need to focus more on saving and spending money to meet their needs.

-However, people-no matter their age or socioeconomic status-are asked to give money, whether it's for a school fundraiser, their community food shelf, or a faith community.5 This module can help them discover if they wish to give-and when-based on their own priorities and values.
+However, people-no matter their age or socioeconomic status-are asked to give money, whether it's for a school fundraiser, their community food shelf, or a faith community.
+This module can help them discover if they wish to give-and when-based on their own priorities and values.

 Still, it's essential to be sensitive.
 Some of your participants may be struggling with serious money issues.
-Yet, giving is one of the 29 Jump\$tart national standards in K-12 personal finance education.6
+Yet, giving is one of the 29 Jump\$tart national standards in K-12 personal finance education.